How To Get a Medical Marijuana Card in Washington DC

 • DC residents who can prove that their gross income (including rent, alimony, and child support) amounts to, or is below, 200% of the federal poverty level.

-Patients and caregivers must note that where prospective patients qualify for reduced fees, such patients' designated caregivers must also pay the reduced rates.
+Patients and caregivers must note that where prospective patients qualify for reduced fees, such patients' designated caregivers will also pay the reduced rates.
 Prospective patients and caregivers also incur extra charges to receive the healthcare practitioner's certification.

 How Do I Renew My Medical Marijuana Card?

 The process of renewing medical marijuana cards for patients and caregivers are essentially the same.
-DC-licensed healthcare practitioners must initially evaluate intending applicants and recommend their participation in the district's medical marijuana program.
+DC-licensed healthcare practitioners must initially evaluate intending applicants and recommend their participation in the District's medical marijuana program.
 Subsequently, applicants log on to the ABRA's website and select the category of healthcare practitioner that evaluated them.
 This selection leads them to the online Patient Application.
 On the form, renewal applicants are to select Renewal at the Application Type section and fill in other required information.

 What Documents Do I Need to Apply for a Medical Cannabis Card in the District of Columbia?